Couchers-org/couchers/markdown/handbook.md

 Couch surfing is non-transactional hospitality that is focused on meaningful interactions between the guest and the host rather than the accommodations and amenities.

 When you are a couch surfer, you are either hosting someone for free, or staying with someone for free, or meeting up with a local to hang out together.
 Before agreeing to meet, the host and guest communicate plans and availability during the visit so it is clear what to expect.
-Couch surfing is NOT for dating, looking for romance or sex, or for physical encounters.
+Couch surfing is NOT for flirting, dating, romance, or sex.
 It is for making new friends from all around the world, sharing experiences and learning from one another.

 <a class="handbook-anchor" name="dating"></a>

 ### Is it okay to look for a date, romance, or sex on Couchers.org?

-No. It is forbidden to use Couchers.org for the purpose of flirting, dating, or seeking out romance, sex or physical encounters.
+**NO!** It is forbidden to use Couchers.org for the purpose of flirting, dating, or seeking out romance or sex.
 Violation of this rule is grounds for an immediate and permanent ban.

-<a class="handbook-anchor" name="messaging"></a>

-### Can I message anyone I want?

-Currently you can only message someone if you are friends with them or if there is an open request between you and them.
-In the near future we plan to enable messaging between all users, even if you are not friends.
-This limitation was originally intended to prevent unsolicited messages from random people and to stop spam.

 <a class="handbook-anchor" name="friending"></a>